 - a.
 Advantages and disadvantages exist to announcing and not announcing evaluations.
 Weigh each approach on its own merits. - b.
 Unannounced evaluations are a valid way of determining the daily status of units.
-However, these inspections can disrupt training and other necessary activities, thus making implementation of the tenets of FM 7-0 extremely difficult to follow.
-Therefore, no unannounced internal or external evaluations will occur in the division without my approval. - c.
-The G-3 will coordinate announced and unscheduled evaluations by external agencies and capture those evaluations on the appropriate training calendars and schedules. - 8.
-Readiness Assistance Visits (RAVs): The IG will execute a robust program of RAVs for all redeploying and re-missioning BCTs entering the Building Readiness module of SRM.
+However, these inspections can disrupt training and other necessary activities.
+Therefore, no unannounced internal or external evaluations will occur in the division without my personal approval. - c.
+The G-3 will coordinate announced and unscheduled evaluations by external agencies and capture those evaluations on the appropriate training calendars and schedules.

+8. Readiness Assistance Visits (RAVs): The IG will execute a robust program of RAVs for all redeploying and re-missioning BCTs entering the Building Readiness module of SRM.
 The aim point for completion of RAVs within the BCT is 120 days after redeployment and / or achieving 70-percent of the BCT's reconstituted personnel strength.
 All staff agencies in the division and on the installation will support the IG in planning and conducting RAVs.
 Plan to get with the IG as soon as possible to determine your agency's role in re-establishing BCT systems that have eroded as a result of redeployment and the loss of institutional knowledge through reassignments and other personnel changes.
-RAVs are a critical aspect of the division's support for generating and sustaining readiness. - 9.
-Updates: I will update this Green Tab Memorandum annually to reflect current changes.
+RAVs are a critical aspect of the division's support for generating and sustaining readiness.

+9. Updates: I will update this Green Tab Memorandum annually to reflect current changes.
 I will provide interim guidance as necessary and publish Green Tab Memorandums from time to time outlining goals and objectives and principles for the division and the post.